The Rock and the River

-The Rock and the River is a young adult historical fiction novel by Kekla Magoon, published January 6th 2009 by Aladdin.
+The Rock and the River is a young adult historical fiction novel by Kekla Magoon, published January 6, 2009 by Aladdin.
+It is Magoon's debut novel.

 Reception

 The Rock and the River is a Junior Library Guild book.

 The book received starred reviews from Booklist, as well as a positive review from Bulletin of the Center for Children’s Books and Kirkus.

 In their review, Kirkus wrote, "Magoon is unflinching in her depictions of police brutality and racism" and "offers readers a perspective that is rarely explored, showing that racial prejudices were not confined to the South and that the Civil Rights Movement was a truly national struggle."

 The audiobook, narrated by Dion Graham, received a positive review from Booklist.